DonC24/react-payroll/README.md

 ```

 ### Note
-- User password for seeded users are "pw" + NAME (eg: "pwbatman" for user named batman)
+- User password for seeded users are "pw" + NAME (eg: "pwbatman" for user named batman.
+Only the user named Captain America's password is "pwcapam")

 ### Unsolved Issues
 - Have yet to create a route to show employees, contracts, and payroll.